-Reading time: About 1 minute
+Reading time: Less than 1 minute

 Increase your vocabulary and you’ll make your writing much more precise.
 That’s why I provide a word of the week.
-Today’s word: gormless.
+Today’s word: gormless…

 Meaning, “dull, stupid, and lacking in intelligence” the etymology of the word is Norse.
 It comes from gaumr meaning, “care, heed.”
 (The suffix “less” means, “without,” of course.)

-The word always makes me think of a goofy, dim-witted, weak-chinned man like Rowan Atkinson (Mr. Bean.)
+The word gormless always makes me think of a goofy, dim-witted, weak-chinned man like Rowan Atkinson (Mr. Bean.)